stan-dot/silver-octo-fiesta/readings/papers_reading.md

 - phrase breaks prediction to have intelligibile, natural expressive speech
 - Weakly-Supervised Phrase Assignment from Text in a Speech-Synthesis System Using Noisy Labels Asaf Rendel et al.
 Interspeech, 2017
 https://www.researchgate.net/publication/319184974_Weakly-Supervised_Phrase_Assignment_from_Text_in_a_Speech-Synthesis_System_Using_Noisy_Labels

-- emhasis on word na dsentence level
+- emhasis on word and sentence levels
 - Emphatic Speech Prosody Prediction with Deep LSTM Networks Slava Shechtman and Moran Mordechay ICASSP, 2018 https://www.semanticscholar.org/paper/Emphatic-Speech-Prosody-Prediction-with-Deep-Lstm-Shechtman-Mordechay/8bfa38df475029dd09a25651d0dfdd5538963898